Exhaust Gas Boilers also known as Exhaust Gas Economizers, with

 adhesive mixture of soot and oil resulting in troublesome deposits on the tubes

-and on the heating surface of the Exhaust Gas Boiler.
+and on the heating surface of the Exhaust Gas Boilers.

-The reasonable optimal steam production of an Exhaust Gas Boiler where
+The reasonable optimal steam production of Exhaust Gas Boilers

-no economizer is incorporated is consequently reached at a steam pressure of
+where no economizers are incorporated are consequently reached at a steam

-the pinch temperature shall be kept at minimum 25°C as a lower temperature
+found that the pinch temperature shall be kept at minimum 25°C as a lower

-difference will substantially increase the heating surface and the price of the
+temperature difference will substantially increase the heating surface and the

 Exhaust Gas Boiler.